hashicorp/terraform-provider-google/docs/r/compute_instance.html.markdown

 * `disk` - (DEPRECATED) Disks to attach to the instance.
 This can be specified multiple times for multiple disks.
 Structure is documented below.

-* `network` - (DEPRECATED) Networks to attach to the instance.
-This can be specified multiple times for multiple networks.
-Structure is documented below.

 ---

 The `boot_disk` block supports: